 For example, if a fitness studio used gym analytics to track data, they could suggest appropriate offers and promotions to customers.
 This data includes:

-Maybe they see that yoga classes are filling up quicker than any other offered service, so they decide to start selling yoga mats, blocks, and bands.
+Maybe they see that yoga classes are filling up quicker than any other service offered, so they decide to start selling yoga mats, blocks, and bands or simply add more classes to increase member satisfaction.

 Personalization can be obtained through tracking which equipment a given customer commonly uses, such as a treadmill, or which classes they attend, and giving them content relevant to their preferences.
 In the treadmill example, a facility might show relevant running content to the customer within their app.
 Alternatively, they could also consider showing content directly from the treadmill’s screen.

-By personalizing experiences, user engagement is sure to intensify while retention slows down.
+By personalizing member experience, user engagement and member retention rates are sure to intensify.
 In fact, a Salesforce survey of over 7,000 customers found that 57% were willing to share their personal data for special discounts and offers.

 Personalized messages and experiences are a way to make customers feel valued and more likely to continue with their membership plan (or even advance to a higher-level membership).
 If a fitness app can help lead them to their desired results, brand interaction will increase.
 In addition to tracking equipment usage and attendance habits, apps are beneficial for tracking goals, objectives, and transactions as well.